 Click here for active shooter response training resources.

-Fight - If your only option is to defend yourself, fight as if your life depended upon it
+Fight - If hiding is not an option, fight as if your life depends on it.